Ricci decomposition: Properties of the pieces

 The Weyl tensor has the additional symmetry that it is completely traceless:

-Hermann Weyl showed that W has the remarkable property of measuring the deviation of a Riemannian or pseudo-Riemannian manifold from local conformal flatness; if it is zero, then M can be covered by charts relative to which g has the form gij=efδij for some function f defined chart by chart.
+Hermann Weyl showed that in dimension at least four, W has the remarkable property of measuring the deviation of a Riemannian or pseudo-Riemannian manifold from local conformal flatness; if it is zero, then M can be covered by charts relative to which g has the form gij=efδij for some function f defined chart by chart.

+(In fewer than three dimensions, every manifold is locally conformally flat, whereas in three dimensions, the Cotton tensor measures deviation from local conformal flatness.)